Frequently Asked Questions (FAQs)

 Do I need to see my GP before coming in for treatment?

 No, it's not necessary (unless you need referral under the terms of your health insurance).
-With your permission, we may need to notify your GP of the treatment that you have had.
+With your permission, we might need to notify your GP of the treatment that you have had.

 Most health insurance policies include it, but check on your policy!